jborean93/packer-windoze/README.md

 _Note: as of writting this Ansible 2.5 has not been officially released, please checkout from source on the devel branch_

+When setting `man_packer_setup_host_type: 2008-x64`, Ansible will extract the evaluation ISO from a self extracting archive.
+This requires the `unrar` package to be installed.
+If you don't want to install this package, manually extract the ISO on another box and specify the path under `opt_packer_setup_iso_path`.

 ## How to Run

 To create an image, the process is split up into 2 phases